stanford-crfm/helm/docs/importing_custom_modules.md

 ## Write a Python wrapper script

-If you are using a Python wrapper script to call that calls `helm.benchmark.run.run_benchmark()` instead of using `helm-run`, Python will automatically add the directory containing that script to the Python module search path.
-If your custom classes live in a Python module uner that directory, they will automatically be importable by Python.
+If you are using a Python wrapper script that calls `helm.benchmark.run.run_benchmark()` instead of using `helm-run`, Python will automatically add the directory containing that script to the Python module search path.
+If your custom classes live in a Python module under that directory, they will automatically be importable by Python.
 See [Python's documentation](https://docs.python.org/3/library/sys_path_init.html) for more details.

 For example, suppose you implemented a custom `Client` subclass named `MyClient` in the `my_client.py` file under your current working directory, and you have a `ClientSpec` specifying the `class_name` as `my_client.MyClient`.
 Suppose you added a script called `run_helm.py` that calls `helm.benchmark.run.run_benchmark()` directly.
 When run using `python run_helm.py`, HELM will be able to import your modules without any additional changes.